atesgoral/magnetiq/index.md

 [http://atesgoral.github.io/hrm-solutions](http://atesgoral.github.io/hrm-solutions/) &middot; 2015
 {: .meta}

-[Human Resource Machine](https://tomorrowcorporation.com/humanresourcemachine) is a fun, little, dark-humoured puzzle game that either can teach you assembly from the ground up or allow you to put your existing assembly knowledge into practice in coming up with speed/size optimized solutions to increasingly hard problems.
+[Human Resource Machine](https://tomorrowcorporation.com/humanresourcemachine) is a fun, little, dark-humoured puzzle game that can either teach you assembly from the ground up, or allow you to apply your existing assembly knowledge in order to devise speed/size-optimized solutions to increasingly challenging problems.

 This project started with me [publishing my own solutions](https://github.com/atesgoral/hrm-solutions) and then snowballed into a massive collaborative repository of solutions from some 80+ contributors.
 I've never had any of my open-source projects forked and PR'd this much.